Rapid Discovery of Graphene Nanocrystals Using DFT and Bayesian Optimization with Neural Network Kernel: Introduction

+Having built the chemical space, defined the target property, and established the surrogate model, the BO algorithm can now be employed for material search.
+BO is an iterative method designed to find the maximum of an unknown objective function, $f(\bm{x})$, over the parameter space without evaluating $f(\bm{x})$ at all points within the parameter space $\bm{x} \in \chi$.
+The goal of BO is to determine the coordinates $\bm{x}^\star$ that maximize the objective function in the parameter space $\chi$.

+In each iteration, the acquisition function evaluates different points based on the posterior's mean and uncertainty to balance exploration (sampling where uncertainty is high) and exploitation (sampling where the mean prediction suggests high function values).
+The acquisition function's role is to identify the next point in the parameter space that is most promising for evaluation.
+This point is selected based on where the acquisition function indicates the highest potential for finding an optimal solution.
+After evaluating the objective function at this new point, the posterior distribution is updated with the new data, and the process repeats (see Fig.~\ref{BO}).

-Application of BO to materials discovery has become popular in recent years \cite{packwood,LeeByun}.
-For example, Gómez-Borberelli {\it et al.} used it for automatic {\it de novo} molecular design \cite{Bombarelli}.
-Kiyohara {\it et al.} found minimum energy configuration for the grain boundary between Cu(001) and Cu(210) in 49 iterations among 17,983 possibilities.
-This amounts to finding the target value by searching only 0.4\% of the whole parameter space \cite{Kiyohara}.
-Seko {\it et al.} used BO to find the material with the smallest lattice thermal conductivity in 221 iterations among 54,799 candidate materials \cite{Seko2015}.
+Application of BO to materials discovery has become popular in recent years \cite{packwood,LeeByun,ZUO2021126, WANG2022100728, Kusne2020, xus2021, pollice2021, doan2020, deshwal2021, shieldsb2021, WAHAB2020609, liang2021, GUO2023109714, terayama2021}.
+For example, it was used for automatic {\it de novo} molecular design in Ref. \cite{Bombarelli}.
+In another application, the minimum energy configuration for the grain boundary between Cu(001) and Cu(210) was found in 49 iterations among 17,983 possibilities \cite{Kiyohara}.
+This amounts to finding the target value by searching only 0.4\% of the whole parameter space.
+BO has also been to find the material with the smallest lattice thermal conductivity in 221 iterations among 54,799 candidate materials \cite{Seko2015}.